Safety in South Africa

 South Africa’s nightlife is diverse and exciting, from Cape Town’s trendy bars to Johannesburg’s lively dining scene.
 However, the risk of crime increases after dark, making it vital to take additional precautions.

 When driving at night, remain vigilant.
 Keep your car doors locked, windows closed, and avoid taking isolated or back roads.
-After sunset, visits to townships or outer suburbs are best avoided unless accompanied by a knowledgeable guide.
+If you feel unsafe, drive to the nearest gas station, police station, or well-lit public space.

 While enjoying bars, clubs, or restaurants, never leave your drink unattended, and be cautious when accepting drinks from strangers.
-Alcohol can impair judgment, so stay aware of your surroundings.
-If you start feeling uneasy, don’t hesitate to leave early or ask a staff member for assistance.
-Traveling with a companion is always safer than heading out alone.
+Alcohol consumption can impair judgment and make you more vulnerable.

 Consider downloading the Secura Traveller App, which offers quick emergency assistance with the push of a button.
 Save South Africa’s emergency numbers in your phone as well: